mjcarter95/PySMCStan/README.md

 - Cov parameter in ```SMC_HMC_BASE`` allows the covariance of the Gaussian which velocity is drawn from to be changed.
 - Included requirements script which makes sure autodiff is available.

+## Version 4 (in development)
+- Introduced separate file of recycling schemes

 ## Requirements
 - To install required packages run ```pip install -r requirements.txt```